 FCA - Financial Conduct Authority - almost all financial activities have to be authorised by the FCA.
 The FCA's job is to regulate and oversee financial activities to make sure standards are upheld and financial businesses are trading safely and legally.

 PRA - Prudential Regulation Authority - the PRA exists to make sure banks, building societies, insurance companies and other similar financial institutions are being managed safely, to control risk and keep customer money safe.

 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-How to transfer money to Pakistan?
+How to transfer money from Singapore to Pakistan?

-- Bank transfer to Pakistan - most banks will let you wire money internationally online, by visiting a branch or by phone.
+- Bank transfer from Singapore to Pakistan - most banks will let you wire money internationally online, by visiting a branch or by phone.
 Payments to PKR will be sent directly from your bank account to your recipient's local bank account in your chosen currency.

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your PKR payment in cash if you want to.

-- Send money online to Pakistan - if you'd rather make your GBP/PKR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
+- Send money online from Singapore to Pakistan - if you'd rather make your GBP/PKR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
 Specialist services can often offer better exchange rates and lower fees than banks.